Coupled dimerized alternating-bond quantum spin chains in the distorted honeycomb-lattice magnet Cu$_5$SbO$_6$: Results and Discussion

 \subsection{Triplet excitations}

-Data reduction and powder averaging of the TOF INS data collected from the AMATERAS spectrometer are done with use of the \textsc{utsusemi} software package \cite{Inamura2013}.
-The obtained intensity maps at 4 K and 200 K are displayed in Figs. \ref{amr}(a) and \ref{amr}(b), respectively.
-Also included in Fig. \ref{amr}(a) is the excitation energy (circle symbols) extracted from $E$-scan data taken from the BT-7 spectrometer at 2.8 K. To appreciate the overall excitation characteristics of Cu$_5$SbO$_6$, let us compare the intensity maps at the two temperatures.
-At $T = 200$~K where the magnetic correlations completely subside (see Fig. \ref{bt7}(a)), there remain excitations whose intensity noticeably increases with the magnitude of wavevector $Q$ and with temperature.
-Based on this observation, one can immediately attribute the excitations at 200 K to phonons.
-Therefore, the excitations observed at $T = 4$~K in $1\;\mathrm{\AA}^{-1} \lesssim Q \lesssim 3\;\mathrm{\AA}^{-1}$ are magnetic in nature, as the intensity decreases with increasing $Q$ and $T$.
-The magnetic excitation band features two peaks in intensity (henceforth $M_1$ and $M_2$, respectively) at 15 meV and 18 meV and covers an extensive range from the band bottom at $\sim$~11 meV to the band top at $\sim$~21 meV amounting to a sizable bandwidth of $\sim$~10 meV.
-No more magnetic excitation is detected for $\hbar\omega \lesssim 11$ meV.
+Data reduction and powder averaging of the TOF INS data collected from the AMATERAS spectrometer were performed using the \textsc{utsusemi} software package \cite{Inamura2013}.
+The obtained intensity maps at $T = 4$ and 200~K are displayed in Figs. S.1(a) and S.1(b), respectively, in the Supplemental Material \cite{SuppMat}.
+Also included in Fig. S.1(a) in the Supplemental Material \cite{SuppMat} is the excitation energy (circle symbols) extracted from the $E$-scan data taken from the BT-7 spectrometer at $T = 2.8$~K \cite{SuppMat}.
+In Fig. S.1(b) in the Supplemental Material \cite{SuppMat}, at $T = 200$~K where the magnetic correlations are expected to subside (see also Fig. \ref{bt7}(a)), there remain excitations whose intensity noticeably increases with the magnitude of the wave vector $Q$ and temperature.
+We, therefore, attribute these excitations to phonons.
+To obtain the magnetic scattering intensity map, $I_\mathrm{mag}(Q,\omega)$, as shown in Fig. \ref{amr}(a), we subtracted the data at the two temperatures after rescaling the data at 200 K by the temperature-dependent factor $1 + n(T) = (1 - \exp(-E/k_\mathrm{B}T))^{-1}$, where $n(T)$ is the Bose factor.
+It should be noted that the scattering intensity seen at $\hbar\omega = 12$ meV and $Q > 3$ \AA$^{-1}$ is most likely due to residual phonon intensity.
+To acquire the key characteristics of the magnetic scattering, $I_\mathrm{mag}(Q,\omega)$ is then integrated over the wave vector $1\;\mathrm{\AA^{-1}} \le Q \le 3\;\mathrm{\AA^{-1}}$.
+The integrated intensity shown in Fig. S.2(b) in the Supplemental Material \cite{SuppMat} features two peaks at $\hbar\omega = 15$ and 18 meV and covers an extensive range from the band bottom at $\sim$~11 meV to the band top at $\sim$~21 meV amounting to a sizable bandwidth of $\sim$~10 meV \cite{SuppMat}.
+No magnetic excitation is detected at $\hbar\omega \lesssim 11$~meV or $\hbar\omega \gtrsim 21$~meV.